Ungeziefi/Subnautica-Mods/README.md

 - The [Subnautica Modding](https://discord.com/invite/subnautica-modding-324207629784186882) Discord server for their help and resources, especially EldritchCarMaker and Essence.
 #### Disclaimer
 All of the code ported from Tweaks and Fixes was optimized and commented.
 User-facing differences worth noting are mentioned in the 2 files linked above.

+---

+### Contact
+@ungeziefi on Discord, you can find me in the [Subnautica Modding](https://discord.com/invite/subnautica-modding-324207629784186882) server.